mozey/solid/README.md

 ### L - Liskov Substitution Principle (LSP)

 **Concept**:

+*Substitutability: if S is a subtype of T, then objects of type T can be replaced with objects of type S without altering the desirable properties of the program* -- [Barbara Liskov](https://en.wikipedia.org/wiki/Barbara_Liskov), "Data abstraction and hierarchy", 1987

 Objects of a derived class should be substitutable for objects of their base class without altering the correctness of the program.
-In simpler terms, if you have a class (e.g., "Bird") and a subclass (e.g., "Eagle"), you should be able to use an "Eagle" object wherever a "Bird" object is expected.

 **Benefits**:
 - Ensures that inheritance is used correctly and consistently.